A nuchal cord — or a cord around the neck — is one of many things mothers-to-be fear about childbirth.

 Since one out of three babies is born with a nuchal cord, it makes it quite likely that a nuchal cord will also be present in babies born with complications too.

-However, several studies have reported that a cord around the neck is unlikely to be the main cause for adverse outcomes.
+However, several studies have reported that a cord around the neck is unlikely to be the main cause of adverse outcomes.

 One study concluded: